 - A WordPress plugin that simply reads the current DB

 Automated software does not cover A-to-Z migration of an existing site to WordPress.
 Software and scripts are necessary but not sufficient.
-An experienced WordPress Migration Expert will utilize a perfect mix of both automation and good old hand coding techniques to deliver the best results.
+An experienced WordPress migration expert will utilize a perfect mix of both automation and good old hand coding techniques to deliver the best results.

 Handling Passwords: The easiest way out is to just set up a request for a password reset the next time an existing user visits the website.
 But if the password has to be retained- duplicate the salts (the key based on which encryption is done), then migrate the whole table using PHP scripts/SQL queries and a mapping, which is the hard part.

-Step 5: Review and Cleanup
+Step 5: Reviewing and Cleaning up

-Finding issues is to be expected and is not by any means an emergency situation early on.
-To be clear, it was found essential to repeat steps 2-4 at least a few times to not only finetune the process but to retrieve the latest content right before launching the new site.
+Finding issues is a usual process, and not by any means an emergency situation early on.
+It was essential to repeat steps 2-4 at least a few times to not only finetune the process, but to retrieve the latest content right before launching the new site.

 The newly migrated system needs to be handled in a way that any error found in the migrated URLs should be: